reupen/columns_ui/docs/source/playlist-view/keyboard-shortcuts.md

 | F3              | Open the search bar or navigate to the next search result     |
 | Shift+F3        | Open the search bar or navigate to the previous search result |

 These shortcuts will only work when the playlist view is focused.
+They will not work if the relevant key combinations have been assigned to commands on the Keyboard Shortcuts preferences page.

 If ‘Open search bar instead of pop-up playlist search when using Ctrl+F or F3’ is disabled in on the Search tab on the Playlist view preferences page, Ctrl+F and F3 will instead open the pop-up playlist search window.

 When the search box in the search bar is focused, the following keyboard shortcuts are available: